colesegura/HorizonFrame-iOS/HorizonFrame_Workspace/Docs/MetaPrompts/DailyStart_LLMPrompt.md

     *   Critically, the **"Key Tasks for Today's Session"** which outlines what we need to achieve.
     *   Pointers to other important documents and user preferences.

+2.  **Review Project Roadmap:** Consult `../Roadmap.md` to understand the features and goals planned for upcoming versions.
+This provides broader context for the current session's tasks.

-2.  **Review Core Architecture (If needed for today's tasks):** Familiarize yourself with the project structure by reviewing `../Architecture.md`.
+3.  **Review Core Architecture (If needed for today's tasks):** Familiarize yourself with the project structure by reviewing `../Architecture.md`.

-3.  **Clarify Tasks:** Once you have reviewed `../DailyBriefing.md`, please confirm your understanding of today's primary objectives and tasks.
+4.  **Clarify Tasks:** Once you have reviewed `../DailyBriefing.md` and `../Roadmap.md`, please confirm your understanding of today's primary objectives and how they fit into the larger project goals.
 Ask any clarifying questions you have before we begin.

-4.  **Recall User Preferences:** Be mindful of the user's documentation preferences (emoji-free, accessible language, "Automated Doc Refresher" - Memory ID: 5de9c30b-ac36-48df-ba4c-13a7f5034109).
+5.  **Recall User Preferences:** Be mindful of the user's documentation preferences (emoji-free, accessible language, "Automated Doc Refresher" - Memory ID: 5de9c30b-ac36-48df-ba4c-13a7f5034109).

-Let's begin!
+Let's align and build!